JerryChenZeyun/aws-health-api-organization-view/README.md

 3. Give an Account Name to QuickSight service.
    <p>a.
 You might use "dev-lab" as shown in screenshot. <p/>
-   b.
+   <p>b.
 Fill in an email address for the registration.
-For simplicity, you might use a fake email address "abc@gmail.com" to proceed.
+For simplicity, you might use a fake email address "abc@gmail.com" to proceed.<p/>
-   c. leave all other options as default settings, and click "Finish" to finalise the QuickSight sign up process.
+   <p>c. leave all other options as default settings, and click "Finish" to finalise the QuickSight sign up process.<p/>

 ![Image of Yaktocat](https://github.com/JerryChenZeyun/aws-health-api-organization-view/blob/master/media/Screen%20Shot%202020-03-08%20at%209.49.24%20pm.png)